+The author's purpose for writing this passage was to

-(A) explain the differences between the type of graffiti found on the walls of Pompeii and modern-day postings found on social media
+(A) explain the differences between the type of graffiti found on the walls of Pompeii and modern-day postings

+found on social media

-(B) suggest that 19th-century scholars should have taken more care to preserve the graffiti that was once found on walls in the ancient city of Pompeii
+® suggest that 19th-century scholars should have taken more care to preserve the graffiti that was once found on walls in the ancient city of Pompeii

-© describe both the reason for the destruction of the city of Pompeii and the reason that it remains so well preserved to this day
+© describe both the reason for the destruction of the city of Pompeii and the reason that it remains so well

+preserved to this day

-D point out why so many of the residents of the ancient city of Pompeii liked to scrawl graffiti on the walls of that city
+point out why so many of the residents of the ancient city of Pompeii liked to scrawl graffiti on the walls of

+that city

+Question 4

+Which is the closest synonym for the word barbarian ?

-- (A) savage
+(A) savage

-- B rookie
+B rookie

-- © burglar
+© burglar

-- D angel
+(D) angel

+Question 5

-Suppose Camila wants to find out about the daily lives of the people who lived in Pompeii before its destruction.
+Suppose Camila wants to find out about the daily lives of the people who lived in Pompeii before its

+destruction.
 She would find most of her information

-- (A) in a movie about the largest volcanic eruptions in recorded history - (B) on a webpage describing how people escaped from the city of Pompeii - c in a TV program titled "Everyday Life in the City of Pompeii" - (D) on a map showing the location of Mount Vesuvius
+(A) in a movie about the largest volcanic eruptions in recorded history

+B on a webpage describing how people escaped from the city of Pompeii

+© in a TV program titled "Everyday Life in the City of Pompeii"

+D on a map showing the location of Mount Vesuvius

+Question 6

+Read this passage from the Article:

-What does a 21st-century social media user have in common with a 1st-century resident of the ancient Roman city of Pompeii?
+What does a 21st-century social media user have in common with a 1st-century resident of the

+ancient Roman city of Pompeii?
 They both posted messages on walls.

-In this passage, the word resident means .
+In this passage, the word resident means

-- (A) someone who lives in a particular place
+someone who lives in a particular place

-- B someone who studies past cultures
+B someone who studies past cultures

-- © someone who creates public artwork
+© someone who creates public artwork

-- b someone who travels to and from a place
+someone who travels to and from a place